oss-qm/enigmail/package/cryptoAPI/README.txt

 for sync().

 - OpenPGPjsCryptoAPI holds the implementation for OpenPGP.js (https://openpgpjs.org/).
+  (OpenPGP.js is not shipped by Debian, see https://bugs.debian.org/787774)
 - GnuPGCryptoAPI holds the implementation for GnuPG (https://gnupg.org/).
-Some of its functionality bases on OpenPGP.js.
 - SequoiaCryptoAPI will maybe hold in the future the implementation for Sequoia (https://sequoia-pgp.org/).